spenceryr/Lotus-58-Classic-Choc-V1/v1.11/README.md

 | Rotary Encoder | 0-2 | ✔ | Qty. depends on layout. | [link](https://www.aliexpress.com/item/10000056483250.html?spm=a2g0o.productlist.0.0.64951c5fKcPiug&algo_pvid=b530d9b1-fbd2-4598-bf53-bece1343826f&algo_expid=b530d9b1-fbd2-4598-bf53-bece1343826f-2&btsid=2100bdd016135510210168102eefcc&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603_) |
 | Rotary Encoder Knob | 0-2 | ✔ | One needed for each encoder.
 Clearance for max 24 mm diameter, pick halfshaft or spline according to encoder choice.  | [link](https://www.aliexpress.com/item/10000056483250.html?spm=a2g0o.productlist.0.0.64951c5fKcPiug&algo_pvid=b530d9b1-fbd2-4598-bf53-bece1343826f&algo_expid=b530d9b1-fbd2-4598-bf53-bece1343826f-2&btsid=2100bdd016135510210168102eefcc&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603_) |
 | SK6812 mini (3535) | 56-70 | ✔ | Qty. depends on layout.
 Optional 12 pcs required for underglow. | [link](https://www.aliexpress.com/item/-/4001361956752.html?spm=a2g0s.8937460.0.0.6f132e0eCg84IE&_ga=2.137862832.1036705865.1612730332-979734211.1611132916&_gac=1.14797764.1611132916.CjwKCAiAxp-ABhALEiwAXm6IyZF-HtTdP3MQioG5GOxLvsaJfBbhqTGIQbmV0LXKDx2MZSDJJJTbaBoCPkoQAvD_BwE) |

-# Things to note when ordering PCB's

-**If you are not aiming at modifying things, don't look for the gerber files in the folders, pretty please!
-And don't open yet another issue about it!
-The gerber files are where they belong, zipped up in releases.**

-Most PCB manufacturers have a MOQ of 5 PCB's, meaning you end up with 2½ keyboards when finished.
-To make it possible to build Lotus58 at a reasonable cost, the plate designs use breakaway parts and can easily double as a backplate.
-For instance, 5 PCB's + 5 OLED plates + 5 Encoder plates give you a couple of options without being wasteful.

-The recommended PCB thickness is 1.6 mm, as the thickness of the SK6812mini RGB LED's are in fact 1.6 mm, making them sit flush 'inside' the PCB and easier to solder.
-Similarly, for the top plate, a thickness of 1.6 mm is recommended to allow the keyswitches to grip the plate and lock in place securely.

-If ordering from [JLPCB](https://www.jlpcb.com) the plate Gerber files include a reference putting the added serial etc on a breakaway part for a clean look with minimal cost, if using another manufacturer it's possible they have additional fee's for removing the extra text, or you should consider plotting the Gerber files yourself with the correct reference for your manufacturer.